Papa-Obeng/Data-Analytics/README.md

 # Data-Analytics
-This Repo is for Data Science related projects
+This Repo is for Data Science and Analytics projects